Evavic44/Learn-JavaScript/09-Data-Structure-Modern-Operators-and-Strings/README.md

 - `endsWith()`: Returns true if the sequence of elements of searchString converted to a String is the same as the corresponding elements of this object (converted to a String) starting at endPosition – length(this).
 Otherwise returns false.
 - `padStart`: Pads the current string with a given string (possibly repeated) so that the resulting string reaches a given length.
 The padding is applied from the start (left) of the current string.
 - `padEnd`: Pads the current string with a given string (possibly repeated) so that the resulting string reaches a given length.
 The padding is applied from the end (right) of the current string.
+- `repeat()`: The repeat() method constructs and returns a new string which contains the specified number of copies of the string on which it was called, concatenated together.